Truganini: Extinction myth

-The late 1970s saw the emergence of post-colonial scholarship and a more vocal Aboriginal rights movement.
-This era also saw some revisionist accounts of Truganini's legacy.
-In 1976, Vivienne Rae Ellis published a controversial biography of Truganini titled Trucanini: Queen or Traitor? in which she presented Truganini as a "femme fatale" who betrayed her people by collaborating with European settlers.
-In the 1990s, more detailed historiographies of the competing narratives surrounding Truganini's life and legacy also began to be developed.
-The cultural studies scholar Suvendrini Perera wrote in 1996 that Truganini had become "a marker of semiotic complexity...her body is the site of competing narratives about power and powerlessness: agent or object, hostage or traitor, final victim or ultimate survivor?".
-Truganini began to be reclaimed as an anti-colonial figure by some members of the Aboriginal community, while also becoming a symbol of white Australians' reckoning with the nation's colonial history.
-Rebe Taylor writes that Truganini became "the national confessional" and the "poster girl of our national story of indigenous dispossession".
+The late 1970s saw the emergence of post-colonial scholarship and a more vocal Aboriginal rights movement, including activism by the Tasmanian Aboriginal Centre for the repatriation of Aboriginal remains.
+This period also saw some revisionist accounts of Truganini's legacy.
+In 1976 Vivienne Rae-Ellis published a controversial revisionist biography of Truganini titled Trucanini: Queen or Traitor? in which she presented Truganini as a femme fatale who betrayed her people by collaborating with European settlers.
+In the 1990s, historiographies of the competing narratives surrounding Truganini's life and legacy began to be developed.
+The cultural studies scholar Suvendrini Perera wrote in 1996 that Truganini had become "a marker of semiotic complexity" and that "her body is the site of competing narratives about power and powerlessness: agent or object, hostage or traitor, final victim or ultimate survivor?".
+Truganini was also reclaimed as an anti-colonial figure by some members of the Aboriginal community.
+Taylor writes that Truganini became "the national confessional" and the "poster girl of our national story of indigenous dispossession".

-Truganini also became the locus of a debate over the status of Tasmania's modern Indigenous population.
-Some scholars, including the historian Brian Plomley, argued that the original narrative that Truganini was the last member of an extinct race was in fact correct, and that the modern Aboriginal population of Tasmania were mixed-race and could not claim a connection to Truganini.
-The 1978 documentary The Last Tasmanian likewise rekindled the colonial narrative that the Tasmanian Aboriginal population had become extinct upon Truganini's death.
-The documentary prompted a new wave of activism from the modern Tasmanian Aboriginal community, who re-asserted their enduring culture and Aboriginal identity.
-The Tasmanian Aboriginal community, including the activist Michael Mansell, condemned the denial of the community's authenticity and disputed the narrative that Truganini had been the "last Tasmanian".
-The community protested a reference to Truganini as the "last Tasmanian" on the sleeve notes of the 1993 Midnight Oil song Truganini, arguing that it perpetuated the myth of Aboriginal Tasmanian extinction.
+Truganini also became a focal point of debates over the status of Tasmania's Indigenous population.
+The 1978 documentary The Last Tasmanian rekindled the narrative that the Tasmanian Aboriginal population had become extinct upon Truganini's death.
+The documentary prompted backlash from the modern Tasmanian Aboriginal community, who reasserted their enduring culture and Aboriginal identity.
+The community later protested a reference to Truganini as the "last Tasmanian" on the sleeve notes of the 1993 Midnight Oil song "Truganini", arguing that it perpetuated the myth of Aboriginal Tasmanian extinction; the band eventually apologised.
+According to Lawson, narratives of Tasmanian extinction and extermination have persisted in Britain into the 21st century.